Most Popular Pages

 Q: As a guardian, what forms are required for reports to the court?

-A: Guardians must use Form 4-996 NMRA for filing annual or final reports and for the initial 90-day report that much be submitted within 90 days of the guardian’s appointment by a court.
+A: Guardians must use Form 4-996 NMRA for filing annual or final reports and for the initial 90-day report that must be submitted within 90 days of the guardian’s appointment by a court.

 Q: As a conservator, what forms are mandatory for reports to the court?

 A: Conservators must use Form 4-998 NMRA for filing annual or final reports with a court.
 A conservator is required to use Form 4-997 NMRA when filing an inventory of a protected person’s estate within 90 days of the conservator’s appointment by the court.